 Courses in specific topics, such as culture, literary movements or genres, linguistics or film.
 Taught in English.
 May be repeated for credit with a different topic.
 May count towards European Studies minor.

-295B: Tps:Arab Cinema
+295B: Tps:Global Cinema